 The hill temple of Maa Bamleshwari Devi Dongargarh is a symbol of religious faith and devotion.
-Ardent devotees of Maa Durga must visit the Maa Bamleshwari devi temple.
-It is often called as Kamakhya Devi temple by the historians.
+Ardent devotees of Maa Durga must visit the Maa Bamleshwari Devi temple.
+It is often called a Kamakhya Devi temple by the historians.

 We came across many shops who sell all the pooja items.
 Try to park your vehicles in nearby shops and also make sure you park them near to the ropeway starting point so that it could be easy to get it while you return.

-We couldn’t resist our enthusiasm and passion to explore the hill temple till the ropeway arrived.
+We couldn’t resist our enthusiasm and passion for exploring the hill temple till the ropeway arrived.
 So we started to climb the steps and we decided to experience the ropeway on the other way.

 People worship Maa Bamleshwari Devi as a primary deity.
 There is a special tradition to offer red chillies with havan samagri while performing havan in this temple.
 As per the locals’ belief, red chillies help in overcoming enemies and evil.
 Hence, this ritual is performed to ensure the defeat of enemies.

 There is a tradition of lighting Jyoti Kalash during Navratri here.
 To witness this great feat devotee from all around will gather here during the Navratri.
 The pots are made up of clay in which lamps are lighted with ghee.
 The lamps burn continuously during the nine days of Navratri.
 It is the symbolic divine presence of the goddess on earth during the period of Navratri.
 On the Final day, all these are immersed in the water bodies.